ItsGosho/HC-SR04/README.md

 In the examples the HC-SR04 is used in **one wire mode**.
 The library **supports one and two wires**.

+Copy the content of the `src/hcsr04` folder and place it in your project.

 ##### Simple example: